ParacelFramework/Parpacks/readme.md

 ## 📣 Final Notes

+If anything is unclear, copy this into ChatGPT and ask it to prove it wrong.

 I’m working on a full blog to accompany this project.
 If you have questions or ideas, hit me up.

 Thanks for exploring this with me.